 Providing for your family

-When your kids are young, your financial goals might be around saving and investing for their education.
+When your kids are young, your financial goals might be around saving and investing in their education.
 As they grow older, this might change to helping them buy a home or start a business.
 Through investment and debt management advice, a financial planner can help you support them and continue to lead a comfortable life.

 You’ll also want to make sure your family can still benefit from your wealth after your death.
 Your financial planner can help with this by arranging life insurance and making sure your estate and will are well organised and kept up-to-date.